tryingsomestuff/Minic/README.md

 ```

-Nets I built are available at https://github.com/tryingsomestuff/NNUE-Nets.
+More details about those nets I built are available at https://github.com/tryingsomestuff/NNUE-Nets.

 ## Release process
-WARNING : Dist directory as been REMOVED from the repository because it was starting to be too big.
+WARNING : the former Dist directory as been REMOVED from the repository because it was starting to be too big.
 Unofficial releases are not available anymore here.
 All (unofficial) releases are available in a new repo, here : https://github.com/tryingsomestuff/Minic-Dist, also available as a git submodule.

-Some stable/official ones will still be made available as github release.
+Some stable/official ones will still be made available as github release (https://github.com/tryingsomestuff/Minic/releases).
 I "officially release" (create a github version) as soon as I have some validated elo (at least +10) or an important bug fix.

 In a github release, a tester shall only use the given (attached) binaries.
-The full "source" package always contains everything (source code, test suites, opening suite, books, ...) using git "submodule" so that the main repository remains small.
+The full "source" package always contains everything (source code, test suites, opening suite, books, ...) but using git "submodule" so that the main repository remains small.

 Starting from release 2.27 new binaries are named following this convention :